 construction work on the irrigation system and Magic Reservoir.
 This added to

 Since that time, the population has fluctuated a great

-industry and has either prospered or suffered depending on
+dependent on the agricultural industry and has either prospered or suffered

 Many continue to farm in the surrounding areas despite the struggling economy

 Today the City of Richfield has a population of 420 and